 Odisha is one of the most mineral-rich states in India.
 Key minerals found in the state are iron, coal, bauxite, manganese, nickel, chromite, limestone, dolomite, graphite, decorative stones, beach sand, China clay, and tin ore.
-At 40.7 per cent in 2018, Odisha contributed the largest share of mineral production India in terms of value.
-Value of minerals produced in the state reached Rs 30,170.22 US$ 4.28 billion) in 2018-19.
+Odisha has emerged as the key state with regard to the mineral and metal-based industries.
+In 2019-20^, Odisha contributed to the largest share (43.0%) of mineral production (by value) in India.
+Value of minerals produced in the state reached Rs.
+87,086 crore (US$ 10.78 billion) in 2021-22.

 Odisha is amongst the top ten states accounting for the highest number of MSME enterprises.
 The state offers a wide range of fiscal and policy incentives for businesses under the Industrial Policy Resolution, 2015.
 Additionally, the state has sector-specific policies for IT and micro, small and medium enterprises.
 The state government has constituted "Team Odisha" to help with investment promotion.

 Odisha has vast potential for development of tourism.
 It is one of the critical sectors of the state’s economy, in terms of foreign exchange earnings as well as employment generation opportunities.

 Below are some of the major initiatives taken by the Government to promote Odisha as an investment destination: